famelga/Password-Generator/README.md

 ## Portfolio Example

-Below, I added the and if requirements.
+Below, I added the while and if requirements.

 ```function gatherCrit() {